kristinabog/kb-jamming/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to make the app work, paste your ClientId from the Spotify API on line 1 in src/util/Spotify.js

 ## Credits

-All copyright for the code and design to [Codecademy](https://www.codecademy.com/) [Background image](https://www.pexels.com/photo/blurry-image-of-a-brownish-background-1242348/)
+All copyright for the code and design to [Codecademy](https://www.codecademy.com/)

+[Background image](https://www.pexels.com/photo/blurry-image-of-a-brownish-background-1242348/)